 In the Indian legal system, one can file or draft writ petition under article 226 in the High Court and under Article 32 of the Indian Constitution in the Supreme Court.

 Article 32 and Article 226 of the Indian constitution elaborate on the process and meaning of the writ petition.
-Or else, at any point of time, you can consult an expert lawyer to draft writ petition for you.

 One also has the provision of filing a criminal or civil writ petition in the high court or supreme court, depending on the case matter.
 In case, the High Court doesn’t give a suitable judgement, then, you can submit the petition of the writ in Supreme Court.